magdalenaperry/magdalena-perry-initial-portfolio/README.md

 2. [Visuals](#Visuals)

 ## Description
 My name is Magdalena Perry.
-This is a portfolio I created to showcase some of my most recent work using only HTML, CSS, JavaScript, Boostrap, Bootswatch, and APIs.
+This is a portfolio I created to showcase some of my most recent work using only HTML, CSS, JavaScript, Bootstrap, Bootswatch, and APIs.

 ## Visuals
 ![Magdalena Perry Portfolio image](/assets/images/portfolio.gif)